MatanPazi/controls_challenge/overview/overview.md

 ### Delay

-The effective sample delay in the TinyPhysics ONNX model was identified using the test_delay.py script.
+I initially thought there were some sample delays that were dependent on speed, so I ran an analysis on the sample delays of the TinyPhysics ONNX model using the test_delay.py script.
 This was done by comparing lateral acceleration trajectories between a zero-steer controller and a constant step-steer controller on real driving segments.

 The delay was measured by how many simulation steps pass after control start (CONTROL_START_IDX)